ChrstphrHll/npc_gen/students/Holys Hachaam.md

   int: 16
   str: 15
   wis: 12
-track: Assault
-trait: I'm well known for my work, and I want to make sure everyone appreciates it.
-  I'm always taken aback when people haven't heard of me.
-trait1: Eloquent
-trait2: Wishy-washy
 year: 1
+guild: Elkenval
+partyID: 90
 ---
 # Holys Hachaam
 ---
 ### Description
 - 1st year Half-Elf Rouge in Elkenval
-- straight white hair that's pulled to the side and buzzed on the left, Green eyes, and Brown skin
+- straight white hair that's pulled to the side and buzzed on the left, Hazel eyes, and Brown skin
 - Is Eloquent and Wishy-washy, and has Hard Work as their ideal

 ### Organizations